The Lie of Certainty

 You see, performance is easy to teach.
 Presence is the difficult lesson.

 My edge never came from control.
 It came from surrender.
 The kind of surrender that removes all you have until it’s just you.
-I learned, after years of doing it the wrong way, that being “right” is a cheap high.
+I learned, after years of doing it the wrong way, that feeling like I had it “right” is a cheap high.
 Take a hit, feel alive and in control, competent, unmatched.
 But like with any high, the crash is coming.
 And the crash is where you might just find out who you are if you don’t immediately chase the high again.

 So this is where I hand you the mirror.
 The permission to step back.
 To look.